+- Version 1.3.1

+- Adeded a flag, -dp, that allows the connector to bypass proxy when running.

+- Added new configration parameter for creating incidents.

 - Version 1.3.0

 - Added Python 3 support.

 - Version 1.2.0

-- $\,^\circ\,$ Added the ability to open incident response tickets if the user has requested it via the ThreatQ UI.
+- Added the ability to open incident response tickets if the user has requested it via the ThreatQ UI.

 - Version 1.1.0

-- Improved exception handling
+- · Improved exception handling

-- $\,{}^{\circ}\,$ Optimized API calls to Proofpoint TAP
+- Optimized API calls to Proofpoint TAP

 - Version 1.0.0

 - Initial Release